 The condensed liquid collected during distillation is called the distillate.

 Did you know … ?
 Part of the water cycle can be considered as distillation.
-Surface water is evaporated by heating from the Sun.
+The sun heats surface water and it evaporates.
 The vapour rises in the atmosphere, cools and condenses, then precipitates back to the surface, for example as rain.

 Heating